 Urodynamic Testing Specialist in Enfield, CT

 When you have urinary tract problems such as uncontrollable leaking, difficulty urinating, or incomplete emptying of your bladder, chances are you need urodynamic testing to determine the cause of your symptoms.
-At Gerard Pregenzer Urology in Enfield and Hartford, Connecticut, Gerard Pregenzer Jr., MD, performs comprehensive urodynamic testing on-site so he can quickly diagnose the problem and start customized treatment to restore normal urination.
-If you have questions about your urinary tract symptoms, call one of the offices or book an appointment online.
+At Pregenzer Urology Dr. Gerard Pregenzer, Jr. performs comprehensive urodynamic testing on-site so he can quickly diagnose the problem and start customized treatment to restore normal urination.
+If you have questions about your urinary tract symptoms and would like to schedule a consultation at our urology clinic in Enfield and West Hartford, CT, please call (860) 962-6600 or request an appointment online.

 What is urodynamic testing?

 Urodynamic testing refers to a group of studies that evaluate the function of your lower urinary tract, which includes your bladder, urinary sphincter, and urethra.

 Dr. Pregenzer, Jr. uses the information from your urodynamic testing to diagnose urinary problems and determine the source of your urinary symptoms.

 What symptoms indicate I may need urodynamic studies?

 You may need urodynamic studies when you:

 - Have uncontrollable urine leakage